LuxProvide/QuantumFPGA/docs/compile.md

 ## Setup

-Please clone first the [oneAPI-sample](https://github.com/oneapi-src/oneAPI-samples.git) repository with the `git clone --depth 1 https://github.com/oneapi-src/oneAPI-samples.git` in your home folder.
+After connecting to one of Meluxina's login node, please clone first the [oneAPI-sample](https://github.com/oneapi-src/oneAPI-samples.git) repository with the `git clone --depth 1 https://github.com/oneapi-src/oneAPI-samples.git` in your home folder.

 Once the repository cloned, you should see the following hierarchy: